 The Importance of Recognising International Zero Waste Day

 The importance of this day lies in the fact that waste is one of the most pressing environmental challenges that we face today.
 Landfills are filling up at an alarming rate, and plastic waste is polluting our oceans and killing wildlife.
 By recognising International Zero Waste Day, we can begin to take a more conscious approach towards our waste and reduce our impact on the planet.

-International Zero Waste Day is celebrated on the 7th of September every year.
+International Zero Waste Day was celebrated on the 7th of September every year, until the UN formally changed the date to March 30th.
 It is a day to raise awareness about the importance of reducing waste and promoting sustainable practices.
 The day encourages individuals, businesses, and governments to take action towards achieving zero waste by reducing, reusing, and recycling.
 By recognising this day, we can inspire others to join the movement towards a cleaner and healthier planet for future generations.

 The Global Impact of Waste and Pollution on Our Environment

 Waste and pollution have a significant impact on our environment.
 The amount of waste that we generate not only harms the natural beauty of our planet but also contributes to climate change.
 Landfills produce methane, a potent greenhouse gas, and when waste is incinerated, it emits carbon dioxide, which contributes to global warming.
 Additionally, plastic waste affects our oceans and their inhabitants.
 Marine animals often mistake plastic for food, leading to death or severe injury.